bryngo/ContactBookPro/README.md

 # Conacts Book Pro

-This is a project in progress.
+# IMPORTANT!
+This project has been abandoned.
 The conacts.txt file is in the form...

 There are currently only 3 names in contacts.txt (full list was left out for privacy reason).
 Feel free to add to the text file with your own contacts.